AnuinChicago/Mission-to-Mars/README.md

 https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars was used to scrape the featured image of mars in full resolution.

 ### Mars Facts
-https://space-facts.com/mars/ was used to obtain the table containing facts about the planet including Diameter, Mass, etc.
+https://space-facts.com/mars/ was used to obtain the table containing facts about the planet including diameter, mass, etc.

 ### Mars Hemispheres
 https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars was used to obtain high resolution images for each of Mars hemispheres.